 Maine Law has an active Clerkship Committee, comprised of faculty members who seek to build meaningful relationships with members of the judiciary, to educate and advise students about opportunities for clerkships, and to assist students throughout the application process.
 Associate Professor Sara Wolff is the current chair of that committee.

-Thus far, fourteen students from the class of 2018 have been selected for sixteen post-graduation clerkships.
-The following is the current list of students:
+Thus far, sixteen students from the Class of 2018 (21% of the class) have been selected for eighteen post-graduation clerkships.
+The following is the current list of students and their clerkship placements:

 U.S. Court of Appeals